Cocaine Bear: Box office

 In the United States and Canada, Cocaine Bear was released alongside Jesus Revolution and was initially projected to gross $15–20 million from 3,534 theaters in its opening weekend.
 The film made $8.7 million on its first day, including $2 million from Thursday night previews.
 It went on to debut to $23.1 million, finishing second behind holdover Ant-Man and the Wasp: Quantumania.
 The film finished in third place in its sophomore weekend with $11 million (dropping 54%), which was noted as a "very good hold" for a genre film.
-In it's third weekend, the film finished in fifth place with $6.2 million.
+In its third weekend, the film finished in fifth place with $6.2 million.